dxw/contracts/agreements/govpress.md

         3. In any particular month, any of the services in clause 8 after the Time Allowance has been exceeded.

+5. ### Availability

-    2. You agree that occasional unavailability of your website is not something that can reasonably be avoided.
+    1. You agree that occasional unavailability of your website is not something that can reasonably be avoided.

-    3. Nonetheless, dxw will make every reasonable effort to ensure that your website is accessible over the internet 100% of the time.
+    2. Nonetheless, dxw will make every reasonable effort to ensure that your website is accessible over the internet 100% of the time, excluding periods of planned maintenance.

-    4. If despite dxw's reasonable efforts your website becomes unavailable, dxw will refund or waive the infrastructure fees for any period of unavailability longer than one hour.
+    3. If despite dxw's reasonable efforts your website is unavailable outside of a planned maintenance period, dxw will on request refund or waive the infrastructure fees for any period of unavailability longer than one hour.

+    4. Clause 5.3 shall not apply if the unavailability is a result of events that are beyond dxw's control.

+    5. From time to time, we may need to make your website unavailable in order to carry out essential maintenance. dxw will make every reasonable effort to give you as much notice as possible when planned unavailability will occur, and will complete such work outside the hours of 09:00-18:00 Monday-Friday whenever it is reasonably possible.

-5. ### Enhancement of the service
+6. ### Enhancement of the service

     1.  dxw may at any time make changes to GovPress without giving notice.
 We will inform you as soon as is practical of any change